WILLE-DAC/documentation/WILLE by-laws.md

 III.
 The body, without limitations, must contain the proposal itself as detailed as possible with the appropriate legal terms preferably.
 Attached to it may be added documents, images, PDF files, etc., other file formats that convey fundamental information to the understanding and elaboration of the proposal at hand.

 IV.
-30% of the treasury is to be reserved to quadratic funding rounds voted exclusively by angels and KREDIT.
+30% of the treasury is to be reserved to quadratic funding rounds approved exclusively by angels and KREDIT but which can be vetoed by shareholders.

 V. 70% of the treasury is to be governed by democratic consensus between all members of the DAO with each vote weighting proportionally to the stake.